Abu-Sekinah/lab4repo/README.md

 # lab4repo
-creating this for my lab4 project
+creating this for my lab4 project and for other purposes